Uditxarma/Langchain-framework/README.md

 # Projects-using-RAG
-Here, we have collection of projects that uses the RAG Model
+Here, we have a collection of projects that use the Langchain Framework